Guests revealed for this week's Graham Norton Show on BBC One

 The guests have been revealed for this week's Graham Norton Show on BBC One.

-Mayim Bialik joins Graham from LA for a chat about Call Me Kat, the American version of Miranda.
-Talking about coming back to acting after walking away from her early success, she said, “I left the industry for 12 years and I got a doctorate in neuroscience.
-I wanted to experience life where you’re valued for what’s in between your ears and not just for what you can provide for other people.
+Gordon Ramsey talks about hosting the new BBC quiz show ‘Bank Balance’, and the state and fate of the restaurant industry, while Hugh Bonneville joins Graham from home to chat about playing Roald Dahl in new film ‘To Olivia’, working alongside Keeley Hawes, and whether there will be another Downton movie.

-“I was literally running out of health insurance and thought that if I could get a few small parts it would help.
-I’d never seen The Big Bang Theory and didn’t know what it was.
-I was cast and my life changed.”
+Welsh rugby great Gareth Thomas talks about his new book Stronger, and Judi Loves talks about laughter and healing.

-Arlo Parks performs Caroline live in the studio before joining Graham for a chat about her album and upcoming tour.
+Ella and Tom perform Let's Go Home Together live in the studio before joining Graham for a chat.

-And finally, Graham pulls the lever on Marcus who volunteers to sit in the Big Red Chair on behalf of audience members telling their funniest stories from the comfort of their own home.
+And finally, Graham pulls the lever on Gareth who volunteers, without seemingly knowing what is about to happen, to sit in the Big Red Chair on behalf of audience members telling their funniest stories from the comfort of their own home.

 Leave your comment